 Requirements

 Students create a course of study in consultation with their advisor that aligns with their interests related to social studies education and/or their profession.
 Students distribute the program's required 38 s.h. among three concentration fields in history or a social science (or related area), social studies and global education, and general education.
 At least 9 s.h. must be earned in history or a social science and in general education courses numbered 3000 or above.
-Students also must earn at least 9 s.h. in courses numbered 6000 or above offered through the social studies education program or a related area of education.
+Students must also earn at least 9 s.h. in courses numbered 6000 or above offered through the social studies education program or a related area of education.

 Thesis Option